 Again a Baloo example: I recently tried to teach him a new trick: the cup game.
 However, he didn’t understand what he had to do and instead of looking at the cups he was just staring at me and getting really nervous.
 He literally couldn’t focus anymore, he was just totally overwhelmed with what I was asking him to do.

-Your dog can also be emotionally overwhelmed by circumstances such as other dogs, many people, loud noise etc.
+Your dog can also be emotionally overwhelmed by circumstances such as other dogs, many people, loud noise etc. In that case he’s most likely overstimulated.
+Click here to learn more on this topic.

 He’s over tired